For the longest time, Google Search was the main gateway to the web. But times are changing.

 A conversation-based interface would radically shift users from keyword-based systems like Google.
 So, what would it mean to replace the click economy and the search bar, with something like a conversation?

 It took only a few weeks for Microsoft Bing’s search engine to reach 100 million users.
 Compare that to other technologies:

-Artificial intelligence is being used to help individual companies do SEO better and faster because it can analyse patterns in data faster than humans, at scale, and in real time.
+Artificial intelligence is being used to help individual companies do SEO better and faster because it can analyze patterns in data faster than humans, at scale, and in real time.

 Thanks to this power to augment and improve AI marketing use cases like SEO, McKinsey analysts writing in Harvard Business Review estimate that AI can create $1.4 to $2.6 trillion of value in marketing and sales alone.

 There’s no question… Used correctly, AI can give you SEO superpowers.
 Here’s how.